parasoft/soatest-cucumber/README.md

-   Create a "src/test/java/*your_java_package*" source directory with a single Java class that extends cucumber.api.java8.GlueBase or one if its subclasses (suc as cucumber.api.java8.En) as shown in the
+   Create a "src/test/java/*your_java_package*" source directory with a single Java class that extends cucumber.api.java8.GlueBase or one if its subclasses (such as cucumber.api.java8.En) as shown in the [lambda expressions](https://cucumber.io/docs/reference/jvm#lambda-expressions-java-8) example.
-[lambda expressions](https://cucumber.io/docs/reference/jvm#lambda-expressions-java-8)
-example.
 However, don't manually code any step definitions in the constructor.
 Instead, add a single line to the constructor which calls